g0ofycat/Match/README.md

 	-- // LOCKING

 	LOCK_TIMEOUT = 10, -- // How long 'Locking' lives before being removed.
-Locking is a state that tells servers that the player is in the match so the edge case where 2 servers try to match make someone that is going to / is in a match
+Locking is a state that tells servers that the player is in a match so the edge case where 2 servers try to match make someone at the same time doesn't happen
 }

 Settings.Information = {